This is the featured image of the Create an Atmosphere With a Simple Arp blog article.

 Arpeggiators have been vital in great tunes for decades since they quickly and easily break down a track's chords into multi-note blocks and brilliant cascading melodies.
 They can also give any static sound a shimmering life.
 In the following tutorial, I'll show you how to create an atmosphere with a simple arp.

 As an illustration, I have prepared a short sequence in our SoundBridge: DAW, which contains most instruments of the whole mix, including the simple arp sequence.
-Let us listen to it in the context of the full mix and then solo.
+Let us listen to it in the context of the whole mix and then solo.

 This is a screenshot of my mix before applying any processing to the simple arp sequence.